VisionVoyagerX/CBT/README.md

 # List of benchmark methods implemented in this study

- Implementation of benchmark methods with pretrained weights on GaoFen-2 and WorldView3 datasets.
+ Implementation and pretrained weights of benchmark methods on GaoFen-2 and WorldView3 datasets.

 - [PNN](https://github.com/VisionVoyagerX/PNN)
 - [PanNet](https://github.com/VisionVoyagerX/PanNet)